 After exploring the museum and its amazing gift shop, we ran through pouring rain around the Inner Harbor and found refuge in Phillip’s, where a cold beverage and an acoustic singer kept us company while we dried off.
 Soon a double rainbow appeared over the city skyline, heralding the storm’s end.

 Sunday dawned sunny but chilly.
-After brunch at Ze Mean Bean, a small cozy wine bar with a Ukranian vibe, we headed to Port Discovery Children’s Musuem.
+After brunch at Ze Mean Bean, a small cozy wine bar with a Ukrainian vibe, we headed to Port Discovery Children’s Musuem.
 Ross took off to explore the “awesome” exhibits while Peter and I sat and read the Sunday paper.
 After a busy couple of days in Baltimore, it felt good to take it easy and let Ross burn off some steam.

 For an early supper we hopped on the highway in search of a diner in the suburbs called Paper Moon that looked intriguing.
 As soon as we walked in and saw action figures, plastic dolls, PEZ containers, magnetic letters, and assorted paraphernalia blanketing the walls and ceilings, we knew this was no ordinary restaurant.